automl/autorl-org/_pages/autorl-tutorial-ecai.md

 This page serves as an overview of André Biedenkapp and Theresa Eimer's tutorial on AutoRL at ECAI 2024.
 We will add slides and code examples at a later point.

 ### Outline
-Introduction and algorithmic part on AutoRL
+Introduction and algorithmic part on AutoRL (60min):
-(60min, André Biedenkapp):
 1. Motivation: Why does AutoRL matter?
 2. Formal definition of AutoRL
 3. Categories of AutoRL approaches (i.e. giving an overview of